 When do TPS designations expire?

 The Secretary can extend TPS after a review of country conditions.
 A decision concerning a 6, 12 or 18 month extension must be made at least 60-days before the TPS designation is set to expire.
 TPS extensions only apply to those who already have TPS status.
 Foreign nationals who arrive after the designated start date are only made eligible for status if TPS is re-designated for their country.

 What will happen to TPS holders whose countries’ designations were terminated?

-On November 4, 2019, DHS issued a notice in the Federal Register that extended the validity of TPS documentation for TPS holders from El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan until January 4, 2021 while litigation is on-going.
+On December 9, 2020, DHS issued a notice extending TPS documentation for TPS holders from El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan through October 4, 2021 while litigation is on-going.
 DHS will continue to extend the validity of these immigration documents in nine-month intervals.
 Once the litigation is completed, and if the courts have issued a final ruling that the terminations were proper, DHS will allow for a 365-day “orderly transition” period for those from El Salvador and a 120-day period for those from all other countries before deportations would begin.

 How do TPS holders contribute to our economy?

 TPS holders from El Salvador, Honduras, and Haiti contribute a combined $4.5 billion in pre-tax wages or salary income annually to our nation’s gross domestic product.
 The total Social Security and Medicare contributions of those individuals is estimated at more than $6.9 billion over a ten year span.

 Where do TPS holders work?